 The Observational Health Data Sciences and Informatics (OHDSI) international community hosted a COVID-19 virtual study-a-thon over March 26-29, 2020 to collaboratively generate evidence to inform healthcare decision-making in response to the current global pandemic.
 The results on this web-based application are from a retrospective, real-world, observational study that assessed the risks of hydroxychloroquine alone and in combination with azithromycin in the treatment of rheumatoid arthritis.
 It is a supplement to the manuscript published in Lancet Rheumatology.

 Below is the abstract of the manuscript that summarizes the findings:

-Methods: New user cohort studies were conducted including 16 severe adverse events (SAEs).
-Rheumatoid arthritis patients aged 18+ and initiating hydroxychloroquine were compared to those initiating sulfasalazine and followed up over 30 days.
-Self-controlled case series (SCCS) were conducted to further establish safety in wider populations.
-Separately, SAEs associated with hydroxychloroquine-azithromycin (compared to hydroxychloroquine-amoxicillin) were studied.
-Data comprised 14 sources of claims data or electronic medical records from Germany, Japan, Netherlands, Spain, UK, and USA.
+Methods: In this multinational, retrospective study, new user cohort studies in patients with rheumatoid arthritis aged 18 years or older and initiating hydroxychloroquine were compared with those initiating sulfasalazine and followed up over 30 days, with 16 severe adverse events studied.
+Self-controlled case series were done to further establish safety in wider populations, and included all users of hydroxychloroquine regardless of rheumatoid arthritis status or indication.
+Separately, severe adverse events associated with hydroxychloroquine plus azithromycin (compared with hydroxychloroquine plus amoxicillin) were studied.
+Data comprised 14 sources of claims data or electronic medical records from Germany, Japan, Netherlands, Spain, the UK, and the USA.
 Propensity score stratification and calibration using negative control outcomes were used to address confounding.
-Cox models were fitted to estimate calibrated hazard ratios (CalHRs) according to drug use.
-Estimates were pooled where I2<40%.
+Cox models were fitted to estimate calibrated hazard ratios (HRs) according to drug use.
+Estimates were pooled where the I² value was less than 40%.

 Below are links for study-related artifacts that have been made available as part of this study: